On This Page[Hide][Show]

 - Report directly to senior management

-- Delegate responsibilities to subordinates and provide guidance and direction
+- Delegate responsibility to subordinates and provide guidance and direction

-- Liaise between other members of the leadership team and subordinates
+- Serve as a liaison between other members of the leadership team and subordinates

-- Manage employee concerns through collaboration with HR
+- Manage employee concerns in conjunction with HR

-- Maintain acute awareness of market and industry trends
+- Maintain a keen awareness of market and industry trends

-- Bachelor’s, MBA, or master’s degree in business management or a related field
+- Bachelor’s, MBA, or Master’s degree in business administration or related field

 - Leadership or management experience

-- Willing to take responsibility and act independently when necessary
+- Willingness to take responsibility and act independently when necessary

 - Vice President of Operations